Guinea Pig (film series): He Never Dies (1986)

 Guinea Pig 3: Shudder!
 The Man Who Never Dies (ギニーピッグ3 戦慄! 死なない男, Ginī Piggu 3: Senritsu!
 Shinanai Otoko), also known as Guinea Pig 3: He Never Dies, is a 1986 film directed by Masayuki Hisazumi (or Masayuki Kusumi).
 After an introduction given by an American reporter discussing strange cases from around the world, the story begins, centering around an unlucky salaryman named Hideshi.
 One evening, Hideshi attempts to slit his wrists, and finds that he cannot feel pain.
 He then discovers that he has somehow become immortal, and invites a co-worker to his home, asking that he bring sharp gardening utensils with him.
 When his co-worker arrives, Hideshi plays a practical joke on him by using the tools to mutilate himself, then ends up decapitating himself with a set of gardening shears, terrifying the co-worker to the point of fainting during the ordeal.
-Eventually, the co-worker’s girlfriend enters Hideshi’s apartment to see why her fiancé was taking so long, only to find Hideshi’s still-living head on a blood-spattered coffee table.
-More confused than scared, she goes to wake the co-worker, then the two begin to clean the apartment so Hideshi doesn’t get in trouble with his landlord.
+Eventually, the co-worker's girlfriend enters Hideshi's apartment to see why her fiancé was taking so long, only to find Hideshi's still-living head on a blood-spattered coffee table.
+Rather than being scared by the gory scene, the girlfriend is confused by how Hideshi is still alive.
+She goes to wake her boyfriend, and then the two begin to clean the apartment so Hideshi doesn't get in trouble with his landlord.
 As the others get to work cleaning, Hideshi announces that he has become more confident, and would like to return to his job the next day.

 Though He Never Dies features graphic imagery, it is more darkly comedic in tone than its predecessors and its successors except Devil Woman Doctor.